What It Means to Scale Yourself

 It's necessary, but not sufficient.
 It's the baseline minimum required just to survive.
 It's table stakes.

-But you are not a fixed system.
-You’re a founder.
+You are not a fixed, single-threaded system.
+You're a founder.
 And founders are built for growth.

 You need to learn to scale yourself as your startup grows.